Murders Per Capita By City In Colorado For 2026

 While there are surveys and public polls on what cities in a state are the most dangerous, we wanted to rely on something other than speculation and opinion.
 Instead, we used Saturday Night Science to compare the hard numbers from the FBI’s last year of reporting.
 Specifically, we analyzed the FBI’s Uniform Crime Report, which summarizes the number of murders in each city annually.

 We took the number of murders per capita as the ranking factor.
-The place with the most murders per capita based on the most recent data is Cortez.
-It is our tenth time ranking the places with the most murders per capita in Colorado.
-We updated the list for 2025.
+The place with the most murders per capita based on the most recent data is Alamosa.
+It is our eleventh time ranking the places with the most murders per capita in Colorado.
+We updated the list for 2026.

 If you’re looking at the places in Colorado with the most murders, and where residents have the highest chances of being killed themselves, this is an accurate list.
 Again, these statistics are an indication of where crimes occur, not a statement about the effectiveness of the law enforcement in the areas they serve.

-The cities with the highest murder per capita in Colorado are Cortez, Pueblo, Rifle, Englewood, La Junta, Denver, Fountain, Delta, Aurora, and Montrose.
+The cities with the highest murder per capita in Colorado are Alamosa, Pueblo, Sheridan, La Junta, Woodland Park, Gypsum, Aurora, Denver, Glenwood Springs, and Commerce City.

 For more Colorado reading, check out: